 THE OLD MAN AND THE OPERA SINGER

-Saturday 12th November.
-6 pm to 7.10 pm at the Rex Cinema, West Street, Wareham, Dorset, BH20 4JX.
-John will be joined by much-loved Purbeck singer and entertainer, Grace Lovelass and other former Rex Players in a brand-new, live show of fun, comedy and song.
-Tickets £10 in aid of the Rex Refurbishment Fund and led, in January, to an informal re-union of former Rex Players – “the Old Rex” as we are becoming known.
+On Saturday 12th November, at the Rex Cinema, West Street, Wareham, Dorset, John was joined by much-loved Purbeck singer and entertainer, Grace Lovelass and other former Rex Players in a brand-new, live show of fun, comedy, which raised £700 for the Rex Refurbishment Fund and led, in January, to an informal re-union of former Rex Players – “the Old Rex” as we are becoming known.

 To hear John Barclay performing his poem “The Iron Ball”, go to the videos page.